Belfast City Council Approves Major New Sports Complex for St Mary's Grammar School

 Background

-St Mary's Christian Brothers Grammar School is one of West Belfast's most established secondary schools, with a long tradition of academic and sporting achievement.
-The school has been seeking to upgrade its physical education facilities for some time, and the new complex represents a significant investment in the school's infrastructure.
+St Mary's Christian Brothers Grammar School is one of West Belfast's most established secondary schools, with a long tradition of academic and sporting achievement across Gaelic Games, soccer, golf, and water polo.
+The school already possesses extensive outdoor facilities including fifteen acres of playing fields, a 3G pitch, an athletics track, an indoor gymnasium, and a swimming pool.
+Despite this, the school has been seeking to upgrade its physical education facilities for some time, and Education Minister Paul Givan visited the school in 2024 to discuss the need for new sports infrastructure.

 Key Developments

-While the plan received unanimous backing from the Planning Committee, councillors from both Sinn Fein and the Alliance Party raised concerns about the lack of provision for wider community use of the facilities outside of school hours.
-A council official clarified that the application was specifically for use by pupils and staff only, but noted that the school could submit a separate application in the future to change this condition.
+Despite the unanimous approval, councillors from Sinn FΓ©in and Alliance raised questions about the absence of a plan for wider community use outside school hours.
+Councillor Γine McCabe and Councillor Tara Brooks both enquired about the possibility of future community access.
+Sinn FΓ©in Councillor and committee chair Ryan Murphy commented that it was a "crying shame" when facilities could not be used outside school hours, leading people to seek access elsewhere.
+A council official clarified that the application was conditioned for use solely by pupils and staff, but noted that the school could submit a separate application in the future to change this condition.

 Why It Matters

 The new sports complex will provide modern, high-quality physical education facilities for the school's pupils, supporting their health, wellbeing, and sporting development.
-The project also represents a significant investment in West Belfast's educational infrastructure.
+For a school with St Mary's CBGS's track record of producing talented sportspeople across multiple disciplines, the investment represents a significant enhancement of its capacity to nurture the next generation of athletes.
+The project also represents a meaningful investment in West Belfast's educational infrastructure at a time when the area continues to develop its community and sporting facilities.

 What's Next